dhongu/deltatech/deltatech_sale_margin/README.rst

 |badge1| |badge2| |badge3|

 Features:
- - New technical access group for display margin and purchase price in sale order
+ - New technical access group to hide margin and purchase price in sale order
  - New technical access group to prevent changing price in sale order
  - New technical access group to allow sale price  below the purchase price
  - Warning/Error on sale order if sale price is below the purchase price